confusiongrenade/IGN-CODE-FOO/README.md

 Have a excess of dates, and no stadardization to organize them? import my ISO library to fix them and get organized fast!

+ISOExecutableExample just uses the functions from ISOlib in an example executable